 San Francisco Giants vs. Cincinnati Reds

-The San Francisco Giants and the Cincinnati Reds face off on Monday at AT&T Park for game one of their series.
-The Giants are -115 favorites over the Reds with an over/under run total set at 7.5.
+The San Francisco Giants look to bounce back from Saturday’s beat down at the hands of the Cincinnati Reds as the two meet for a rematch at AT&T Park.
+The Giants are -145 favorites over the Reds with an over/under run total set at 7.5.

 The San Francisco Giants got off to a tough start on Saturday and while they got out of some jams, their luck didn’t last long as it got ugly.
 Pat Burrell homered and drove in both Giants’ runs, and Cody Ross, Nick Schierholtz, and Aaron Rowand all had hits as the Giants had six hits and two runs total.
 Tim Lincecum was not his normal self as he allowed seven hits and seven runs and struck out just one over four innings of work to take his fifth loss of the year.
 For Sunday’s game San Francisco looks to bounce back as they send Jonathan Sanchez to the mound for the start.
 For the season Sanchez has allowed 55 hits and 29 earned runs while striking out 78 over 74.1 innings of work.